 - Religion!
 Whether you are sourcing clothes for the winter or summer months always keep in mind who you are shopping for, and if the clothes you purchase can be worn in regard to their beliefs.

 - Keep it neutral!
 Not sure exactly how many men or women you are shopping for?
-Then try and remember to keep things neutral in colour and without scent.
+Then try and remember to keep things neutral in color and without scent.
 This way products and some clothing can be used or worn by all.

 - Individuality!
-I have mentioned this more than once and feel it is only right that I mention it again, order a wide variety of colour and patterns.
+I have mentioned this more than once and feel it is only right that I mention it again, order a wide variety of colors and patterns.
 Newcomers do not want to feel as though they have been given a uniform to wear.